JJRubes/boxes/BoxStandard.md

 ```
 A definition with an invalid name.
 ## Pins
 Pins are how data is passed to function calls.
 An output pin of one function is connected to an input pin of another, and when all the inputs to a function have recieved an input the function is run on this data.
 A pin can be any character that is not '+', ' ', '-', or '|'.
-a character can be used only once for either input or output
+In a function's definition a character can be used only once for input or output.
+It can be used once for input and once for output.
-unless it not ambiguous which is input and output or if it is
 being overloaded
 ```
   +--- example ----+